honeycombio/gha-buildevents/README.md

   # 'buildevents build' will automatically run as a post action.
 ```

-From then on `buildevents` is present on the path. `gha-buildevents` sets an environment varible `BUILD_ID` (this currently defaults to the run number).
+From then on `buildevents` is present on the path. `gha-buildevents` sets an environment varible `TRACE_ID` (this currently defaults to the run number).
 The build ID should be used with all buildevents commands to ensure the trace is continued.

 ```yaml
   # Record the start of the step and, for conveniance, set the step ID that will